 Sometimes, the dowry demands keep increasing after marriage, and failing to meet the demand by the girl’s parents leads to mental and physical torture and even murder of the newly married girl.
 Dowry and Female Infanticides in India are two interconnected social evils that are very difficult to eradicate.

 Dowry Killing: What is It?

-Dowry killing is the murder of a women for not being able to bring enough money or asset from her parents.
+Dowry killing is the murder of a woman for not providing enough dowry.
 They are often severely abused and tortured before the murder.
-As per a Indian National Crime Record Bureau report in 2013, a dowry-related crime causes the death of a woman every 90 minutes, or 1.4 deaths per year per 100,000 women in India.
+As per an Indian National Crime Record Bureau report in 2013, a dowry-related crime causes the death of a woman every 90 minutes or 1.4 deaths per year per 100,000 women in India.

 To know more, please read my post – Dowry Killings: Why Does It Happen and How Can We Prevent It?

 Dowry or Gifts?

 Because of increasing campaigns and awareness against dowry over the last few decades, nowadays, many families showcase that all the assets a girl brings to her marriage are ‘gifts’ from her parents, not ‘dowry’.

 Even under this sugar-coated and sophisticated practice, the quality and quantity of the ‘gifts’ very much determine how a bride would be treated by her husband’s family.
 The amount of dowry received in their son’s marriage is also a matter of status for grooms’ families.
 Therefore, parents make all their efforts to give to the best of their abilities, to their daughter.